IMMEDIATE RELEASE: February 9, 2012

 has yet to enter phase three studies, it can also be provided to patients at

 risk of death via a named (or single) patient

-access application permitted by the FDA via a physician’s direct
+application permitted by the FDA via a physician’s direct

 request to Taimed.
 However, it is for